 The layers of the filter are electrostatically charged so that they can attract and hold ultra-fine particles.
 Electrostatic filters are good at filtering out cigarette smoke, exhaust fumes, spores, mold, bacteria, fungus, mildew, and diesel carbon.
-They are also good at controlling bad odors.
+They also control bad odors.

-FRAM has been in the automotive market making top-notch products since 1932.
+FRAM has been in the automotive business making top-notch products since 1932.
 It manufactures oil filters, PVC valves, fuel filters, and some of the best car interior air filters on the market.
-Its headquarters are in Lake Forest, Ill.
+Its headquarters is in Lake Forest, Ill.
 Some of its top products are the FRAM CF10134 and FRAM CF10285.